Excellence – A look back and ahead

 In focus: Austria as part of Europe

-On June 4, 2025, the Austrian Quality Award will be presented for the 30th time.
-Our Managing Director Franz Peter Walder has been involved from the very beginning, was a founding member of the non-profit AFQM (Austrian Foundation for Quality Management) and is on the board of Quality Austria, which organizes the State Prize together with the Ministry for Economic Affairs, Energy and Tourism.
+On June 4, 2025, the State Prize for Corporate Quality was awarded for the 30th time.
+Our Managing Director Franz Peter Walder has been involved from the very beginning, was a founding member of the non-profit AFQM (Austrian Foundation for Quality Management) and is on the board of Quality Austria, which organizes the State Prize together with the Ministry of Economic Affairs, Energy and Tourism.

 Why is the ambition to become excellent meaningful and important for every organization right now?
-Why does excellence strengthen the small craft business just as much as the energy supplier or the administrative institution, the large industrial company or the non-profit social or healthcare institution?
+Why does excellence strengthen the small craft business as well as the energy supplier or the administrative institution, the large industrial company or the non-profit social or healthcare institution?

 Several skills and characteristics make up excellence in organizations: